rocapp/qbittorrent-search-plugins/How-to-write-a-search-plugin.md

 http://www.mininova.org/get/1088604|Xubuntu 7.10 for Virtual PC 2007|713901998|0|0|http://www.mininova.org
 ```
 ## Python Class File Structure
-Your plugin should be named "engine_name.py", in lowercase and without spaces not any special characters.
+Your plugin should be named "engine_name.py", in lowercase and without spaces nor any special characters.
 You'll also need the other files for the project ([Link](https://github.com/qbittorrent/qBittorrent/tree/master/src/searchengine/nova3))

 The Files Are: